JingMatrix/Alibrary/README.md

 ```
 The module `redisearch.so` above should be compiled on your OS.
+Complied binaries from `Android arm64` and `Linux amd64` could be found in the [release page](https://github.com/JingMatrix/Alibrary/releases/tag/v0.2).

 If you don't want to compile it, please download and use `redis-stack` instead:
 ```sh
 redis-stack-server --dir . --dbfilename archive.rdb
 ```
 If your `redis-server` or `redis-stack-sever` is already running, please stop it first.
+Please notice that our `archive.rdb` requires `redis-sever` with version higher than `v7.0`.

 Finally, you can search indexes in our sample database or index your costume share links using [aliyun-share](aliyun-share),
 see comments inside it for details.